-Updated 9/12/2018: Bishop Mary Gray-Reeves has called for the selection of a new bishop, following a long period of prayer and discernment.
-The ordination & consecration of the next bishop will take place January 11, 2020.
-Until that date, Bishop Mary will continue with her usual “passion and commitment.”
+The ordination & consecration of the fourth bishop of El Camino Real will take place January 11, 2020.
+Until that date, Bishop Mary Gray-Reeves will continue with her usual “passion and commitment.”
 Read her full announcement here.
 The Standing Committee is overseeing the transition and election process, assisted by the Office of Pastoral Development and search consultant Judy Stark.

 Frequently Asked Questions

 What does a bishop do?
 The bishop leads the vision, ministry and mission of the diocese.
 Today, the office of a bishop carries with it a wide range of responsibilities, including confirming and receiving new members into the Church, ordaining and providing pastoral care for priests and deacons, providing diocesan leadership, administering the business affairs of his or her diocese, and participating in the leadership of The Episcopal Church and the worldwide Anglican Communion.

 What can parishioners do during this search process?

 Pray for wisdom and spiritual guidance for everyone involved in this process.
 Pray for Bishop Mary and her staff as they continue to faithfully serve our diocese during this transition.

 Subscribe to the weekly diocesan e-newsletter Along the King’s Highway and consult this website for news and updates of the process.